a seminar with Jonathan Young presented by

 The course also reviews the legal framework of independent practice.
 Topics include variations of informed consent, privacy (confidentiality and privilege), hazardous situations, professional competence, and boundary issues.

-This course meets mandated Law & Ethics requirements for California Psychology, MFT and LCSW license renewal.
-It will be of interest to other professions, especially nurses, physicians, teachers, attorneys, and clergy.
+This course meets mandated Law & Ethics requirements for Psychology, MFT and LCSW license renewal.
+It will also be of interest to members of other helping professions, especially educators, clergy, nurses, and physicians.

 Demonstrate how to develop effective models of applied ethics.